Chwgraph/Integer-Programming-Dominating-Set/README.md

 s.t. $\sum_{u \in N(v)} x_u + x_v >=1, \forall v \in V(G)$

+MDS problem can be easily generalized by k-MDS problem in which we require each vertex to have at least $k$ neighbours in the dominating set.
+This is called k-MDS Prolem.

 ## B) Minimum Strongly/Total Dominating Set (MSDS) Problem

 A total dominating set (or strongly-dominating set) is a set of vertices such that all vertices in the graph, including the vertices in the dominating set themselves, have a neighbor in the dominating set.[2]
 An integer programming formation for SMDS problem is as follows: